Fearless Fire Company

 Section 10.
 The President of the Board of Governors may call a special meeting of the Board whenever necessary.

 Section 12.
-The Board of Governors shall be the investigating Committee for applicant for Active Membership.
+The Board of Governors shall be the investigating Committee for applicants for all Memberships.

 Section 13.
 The Board of Governors will assume supervision of all social operations of the Fearless Fire Company.
 They will maintain the highest standards possible.